seanko16/cybersecurity-portfolio/Cloud-Security/Google-Cloud-Cybersecurity-Certificate/Labs/Identify_Vulnerabilities_and_Remediation_Techniques.md

 ### Lab Issue / Support Note

 The lab contains a verification bug: Section 5 does not correctly validate remediation progress, which may prevent the lab from marking as completed despite successful remediation and re-scanning.
-Report this behavior to TryHackMe support if encountered.
+Report this behavior to Google Cloud support if encountered.

 -----